Hootsuite taps Proofpoint for AI-powered predictive compliance tool

 In general, companies can ensure their employees don’t curse or behave unprofessionally while representing their brand.

 “Consider that you’re a financial services customer and want to roll out social quite broadly within your organization,” Ryan Donovan, Hootsuite SVP of product and technology, told VentureBeat.
 “But you don’t want someone saying the wrong thing on social so you don’t end up in an Elon Musk-like situation.
-What this is going to do is give you a real time compliance check as part of the posting experience.
+What this is going to do is give you a real-time compliance check as part of the posting experience.
 So that you can avoid the Elon Musk-like scenarios in real time while still giving the end user some course corrective suggestions and allow them to tweak their post so that it is compliant and then self-publish it — all without having the time delay of workflow approval going to somebody else, having it come back hours or a day later, and then just go[ing] through the whole lag time.”